delorm-designs/tpl_csl_joomla_bootstrap_3/README.md

-# csl-joomla-bs3-template
+CSL Joomla!
+2.5.x/3.x.x Responsive Template

-Joomla 2.5/3.x Mobile Responsive Bootstrap 3 based template
+This is a T3 based template that is fully mobile responsive supporting many features.